MicrosoftDocs/security/zero-trust/adopt/secure-remote-hybrid-work.md

 Technical adoption for securing remote and hybrid work involves taking a graduated approach to ensuring Zero Trust principles are applied to identities, devices, and applications by requiring that:

-- Multifactor authentication with Conditional Access is applied to all user identities that are accessing the environment.
+- Multifactor authentication (MFA) with Conditional Access is applied to all user identities that are accessing the environment.
 - Devices are enrolled in device management and monitored for health.
 - Access to applications and their data requires verifying identities, healthy devices, and appropriate data access.